arve0/master/thesis.md

 A tissue microarray is a collection of specimens aranged in a matrix pattern.
 The specimens are typically sliced with microtome from a paraffin block containing cylinders of tissue in rows and columns.
-Cylinders for the paraffin block are typically picked out by a pathologist who evaluate the histology of a larger tissue sample.
+Cylinders for the paraffin block are often picked out by a pathologist who evaluate the histology of a larger tissue sample and choose appropriate locations.

-The thickness of slices are in the magnitude of \SI{1}{\micro\metre}, which gives efficient use of tissue samples in the sense that several hundreds of TMAs can be made from a block containing cylinders of \SI{1}{mm}
+The thickness of slices are in the magnitude of \SI{1}{\micro\metre}, which gives efficient use of tissue samples in the sense that several hundreds of TMAs can be made from a block containing cylinders of height \SI{1}{mm}
 [@kononen_tissue_1998].
+In this text specimen spot will refer to a single sample in the array.

 ## Scanning microscope